-In today’s world, digital communication skills are incredibly important.
+In today’s world, digital communication skills are critical.
 It doesn’t matter what age you are or what profession you’re in—you need to be able to use technology to communicate effectively.
-However, even those of us who are millennials and grew up with technology at our fingertips struggle with developing this skill.
-This is especially the case when we need to figure out how to write an angry email professionally.
+However, even millennials who grew up with technology at their fingertips struggle with developing this skill.
+This is especially the case when we must figure out how to write an angry email professionally.

-We all know that the biggest difficulty with digital communication is properly conveying tone.
+We all know digital communication’s most significant difficulty is properly conveying tone.
 That’s why sharing negative feelings with someone through email is difficult—you want to do it the right way.
-You don’t want to sound too mean, but you also want to make it clear that you are frustrated.
-And you know that sugar coating the problem may only allow it to persist.
+You don’t want to sound too mean, but you also want to clarify that you are frustrated.
+And you know that sugar-coating the problem may only allow it to persist.

 So how do you write an angry email professionally?

-When you need to send an angry email (or frustrated, or irritated, or generally-not-pleasant email) in a professional setting, be sure to go through these steps first.
+When you must send an angry email (or frustrated, irritated, or generally not pleasant) in a professional setting, go through these steps first.

 Think About It First

-The first piece of advice I have is that you should only send an angry work email if you absolutely have to.
+But the first piece of advice is only to send an angry work email if you have to.
 Most of the time, an angry email is not a good idea in the workplace.
-You could damage important relationships and stop you from reaching your career goals.
+You could damage essential relationships and stop you from reaching your career goals.

 If at all possible, have this conversation in person.
-Although it might be more difficult in some ways, it will be easier in other ways.
-Face-to-face conversations erase the potential for your tone to be misunderstood, and they allow for an easier, in-depth conversation.
+Although it might be more difficult in some ways, it will be easier in others.
+Face-to-face conversations erase the potential for your tone to be misunderstood and allow for a more accessible, in-depth discussion.

 However, we know that those in-person conversations are not always possible.
 Today, many companies operate solely on a virtual basis.
-Email communication is important, if not necessary.
+Therefore, email communication is essential, if not necessary.

 Take Time to Calm Down